Which of the following operations typically has a time complexity of O(n) in the worst case for a hashmap?

 Using binary trees for sorted key storage.

-What is a significant disadvantage of using a hashmap when you need to retrieve elements in a sorted order?
+What is a key advantage of using a hashmap over a sorted array for searching?

 Why are hash functions typically designed to be fast to compute?